AdguardTeam/tsurlfilter/packages/examples/tswebextension-mv3/README.md

 ### <a id="precompile"></a> Precompile declarative rules

-Updates and converts rules from provided path to a set of declarative rules:
+Updates and converts rules from the provided path to a set of declarative rules:

 ```shell
 pnpm build:precompile-rules